webzakimbo/bcome-read-the-docs-guides/docs/source/drivers/static.rst

 .. meta::
-   :description lang=en: Configuring an on-premise inventory
+   :description lang=en: Populating an inventory from a static manifest

 ***************
 Static Manifest